syncfusion-content/js-api-docs/api/js/ejSchedule.md

 ### group.allowGroupEditing `boolean`
 {:#members:group-allowGroupEditing}

-When set to true, enables the group edit and delete the appointment of all resources simultaneously.
+When set to `true`, allows performing CRUD actions simultaneously on all the grouped appointments of multiple resources.

 #### Default Value

 * false

-#### Example - To set allowGroupEditing option for a group object.
+#### Example - To set allowGroupEditing option,

 {% highlight html %}